USNavalResearchLaboratory/sageframework/docs/writing_a_sage_behavior.rst

 Packaged Behaviors
 +++++++++++++++++++++++++++++++++++++++++++++++++

-SAGE Behaviors **MUST** be packaged into .JAR or .EGG files for Java and Python behaviors respectively.
+SAGE Behaviors **MUST** be packaged into .JAR or .WHL files for Java and Python behaviors respectively.
 C++ behaviors are packaged as .DLL or .SO modules depending on the target platform.

 Note that there can only be one SAGE Behavior per package.